laurentpauwels/sanctionpaper/Readme.md

  	- The second scenario (`scenarioSanctionEur.m`) simulates a German Chemical shock and looks at the German approximate response and the Russian refined petroleum approximate response (Figures B.3 and B.4).

 3. `Russia_Simulations.ipynb`: The graphs in Figure 1 are constructed with STATA in this Jupyter Notebook located in the `/stata/` folder.
 The Jupyter Notebook outputs all the graphs in `/stata/output/plots`.
 The `scenarioSanctionRus.m` produces a simulation output file *simulation_output.txt* in `matlab/output`.
 The *simulation_output.txt* is available in the [Google Drive folder](https://drive.google.com/drive/folders/1m9ka-S38a01ptVbp-jJPMy9uXinoR2kB?usp=sharing) `sanctionpaper/matlab/output/`.
+The code in the Jupyter notebook is also available as a `.do` file in `stata/Russia_Simulations.do`.

 ## Folder Structure